EzerArch/MCLangMatch/README.md

 This tool will search the local directory (where this tool was saved) which must contain *only* two lang files: en_US.lang and a 2nd lang file to be compared.

-If there are more than two lang files the tool will refuse to run.
+If the en_US.lang is missing or there are more than two lang files the tool will refuse to run.

 Double-click the py file, and follow the instructions.
 It is just Yes/No questions.